AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module6/ex2.md

 # 6.2: Journey Orchestration: Setup Journey

-In this exercise, you'll configure the journey that needs to be triggered when someone creates an account on the AEP Demo-website.
+In this exercise, you'll configure the journey that needs to be triggered when someone creates an account on the Platform Demo-website.

 Login to Journey Orchestration by clicking this link: [https://experience.adobe.com/](https://experience.adobe.com).